-- dirt on the sensors or anything else covering the sensors - poor visibility, e.g. due to fog, heavy rain or snow - narrow and short vehicles, e.g. motorcycles or bicycles - · very wide lanes - · narrow lanes - · vehicles not driving in the middle of their lane - · barriers or other road boundaries
+- · dirt, ice or anything else covering the sensors - poor visibility, e.g. due to fog, heavy rain or snow - narrow and short vehicles, e.g. motorcycles or bicycles - very wide lanes - narrow lanes - · vehicles not driving in the middle of their lane - · barriers or other road boundaries